cedanmisquith/Navigation-Controller-SwiftUI/README.md

 # Navigation-Controller-SwiftUI
-A simple example demonstrating the PUSH &amp; POP functionality of a navigation controller from UIKit developed with SwiftUI
+A simple example demonstrating the PUSH &amp; POP like behaviour of a navigation controller from UIKit developed with SwiftUI

 # Demo